-The Data Compliance Administrator is responsible for data protection compliance within the school.
+The Data Compliance Administrator is responsible for logging data protection issues within the school.
 If you have any questions or comments about the content of this policy or if you need further information, you should contact the Data Compliance Administrator by emailing tracy.roslyn@doverbroecks.com.